Ultimate Guide to Incentive Design

 ROKET DS Step 13 Icon

-Step 13: Fix problems and re-test incentive designs
+Step 13: Fix problems and re-test rewards design

-If we identify any issues with the design of our incentives, this is the point where we work out how to fix them.
+If we identify any issues with the structure of our incentives, this is the point where we work out how to fix or mitigate them.
 The fix will typically involve an incentive redesign, clarification of the rules, or extra rules for edge cases and specific situations.

 We have five main options when fixing our incentives: